 HINT We highly recommend that you do a rough draft of your case logs and only fill in the online form closer to the end of the year, once you have finalized which cases you wish to use.
 Many choose to use an excel spreadsheet with columns corresponding to the headings, then copy and paste their data in once they have finalized the cases they wish to use.
-Be sure to use spell checker prior to copying the data onto the form.
+Be sure to use a spell checker prior to copying the data onto the form as the form will highlight spelling errors, however will not recognize most medical language.

-Case logs may be deleted once entered and the case log numbers will adjust.
+Case logs may be deleted once entered and the case log numbers will adjust, but they cannot be reordered.
+It is no long required for the case logs to be chronological.